 Changes to Aircraft- not allowed unless certified by CAA or manufacture.

 Alcohol – 1 unit takes 1 hour to leave the body.
 Limit 20mg blood, 9 micrograms breath, 27mg urine all per 100ml.

 Commercial use – No commercial use of a microlight is allowed other than for instruction.

-Reward – Pilot may split the cost of a flight but must contribute.
-Only the actual flying costs count (hanagerage insurance etc may NOT be included)
+Reward – The pilot may split the cost of a flight but must contribute.
+Only the actual flying costs count (hangarage insurance etc may NOT be included)